foundersandcoders/coursebook/src/course/syllabus/apprenticeship/database/project.md

-Your project this week is to build a web app that stores data in a PostgreSQL database.
+Your project this week is to build a web app that stores data in a SQLite database.

 ## Spike